microdotblog/help.micro.blog/_posts/2017-05-02-whats-next.markdown

 We've recently finished these changes:

+* Added Medium.com support for cross-posting.
+* Improved speed of hosted sites showing up in the Micro.blog timeline.
 * Added toggle for posting non-square photos in iOS app.
 * Added new blog theme Marfa.
 * Released companion microcast app Wavelength for iPhone.